shayanpourvatan/HelloKotlin/README.md

 In above sample we see one another great feature in Kotlin. we can check type of any object in Kotlin with `is` ( like `instanceof` in java) and you can cast your object with `as`.

-Kotlin has smart cast feature,, that means if you check one object type, in that block you don't need to cast it to use method of it:
+Kotlin has smart cast feature, that means if you check one object type, in that block you don't need to cast it to use methods on it:

 ```
  var anyObject : Any = "anyObject"